 Space the carrot seeds around 3 to 4 inches apart.

 Planting them too close together will cause overcrowding and cause the vegetables to intertwine or just look misshapen.

-How Long Does It Take for Carrots to Sprout?
+How Long Do Carrots Take to Sprout?

 The new sprouts need warm soil – between 60 and 65 degrees Fahrenheit to germinate properly.

 Carrots reach full maturation and are ready to be harvested around 80 days after they are first planted.